noobshow/terms/privacy/eu.md

 Stripe Connect allows Merchants selling on partner websites, e.g. online marketplaces, to directly accept credit card payments.
 If you authorise an application to access your Stripe account using Stripe Connect, you acknowledge that we may share payment transaction data and related information with the third party that provides the authorised application.
 The use of your information by such third party will be subject to their applicable privacy policy, which you should carefully review.

 We may store your Personal Data in locations outside the direct control of Stripe, for instance, on servers or databases co-located with hosting providers.
-Some of our the related bodies corporate or third parties to whom we disclose your Personal Data are located outside of <%= @country_name %>.
+Some of our the related bodies corporate or third parties to whom we disclose your Personal Data are located outside of {{country_name}}.
 These countries may include the United States of America and Ireland.

 We may also disclose your Personal Data to law enforcement, government officials, or other third parties if required by law or we believe in good faith that the disclosure is necessary to prevent physical harm or financial loss, to report suspected illegal activity, or to investigate violations of our Terms of Service.